mcraeteisha/weather-dashboard/README.md

 [Weather Dashboard](xx)

 ## User Story
-As a develop who writes about tech
+As a traveler:
-* I want a CMS-style blog site where I can publish articles, blog posts, and my thoughts and opinions.
+* I want to see the weather outlook for multiple cities so that I can plan a trip accordingly

 ## Technologies Used
 * HTML